carpentries/carpentries.org/content/posts/2025/03/lesson-setup-instructions-task-force-recommendations.md

 The shift away from Anaconda has additional implications beyond the need to update installation instructions.
 Recommendation 5 describes how this change will impact the content of Python lessons for novices.

-## Recommendation 4: Add instructions to install VS Codium/VS Code for Python lessons
+## 4. Add instructions to install VS Codium/VS Code for Python lessons

 **Current state:** Python installation instructions assume that workshops will be taught with Jupyter Notebooks, and no instructions are provided for installing an IDE for Python lessons.